Think of a horse.

 So, when someone asks me to think of a horse, I just know that I’m thinking about it.
 It’s processed with language and internal dialogue.
 I can tell you that horses are mammals with 4 legs, yay tall, can be these colours, etc, but it’s the idea of the horse that’s important, not the details.

 For me and most aphantasics, it’s only that internal dialogue.
 It’s either running quietly in my mind or being used to communicate to someone else.
 And if all my conscious thoughts are in sentences, there’s logistically no time for me to think about those details.
 It’s not worth processing; it’s not effective unless the details are related to the specific task at hand.
-Remember, a picture is worth a thousand words.

 This is one of the great strengths of aphantasia.
 More on strengths soon.